 - One negative experience is enough for 51% of customers to never want to purchase anything from your company again

 In such situations, you would benefit from having access to a social inbox with automatic sentiment analysis to manage user comments and your own responses.
+Aside from that, Sotrender sends email notifications about the number of negative comments and unread conversations that were posted while moderators were away.

 Monitoring company image